-Our Company's estimated working capital requirements on a standalone basis are based on the following key assumptions:
+The Company's estimated for working capital requirements on a standalone basis are based on the following key assumptions:

-S. No. Particulars Assumptions Current Ass ets 1 Trade receivables Our Company's general credit terms vary across export sales and domestic sales.
-We had debtors holding days of 113 days, 202 days and 177 days in Fiscal 2022, Fiscal 2023 and Fiscal 2024, respectively.
+S. No. Particulars Assumptions Current .
+Assets 1 Trade Receivables Our Company's general credit terms vary across export sales and domestic sales.
+We had debtors holding days of 113 days, 202 days, 177 days and 152 days in Fiscal 2022, Fiscal 2023 and Fiscal 2024 and for period December 31, 2024 respectively.
 We expect debtors holding days to be around 150 days for Fiscal 2025 and Fiscal 2026.
 This will be almost at par with Fiscal 2024.
 2 Inventories Inventory levels are maintained by our Company depending upon the demand and delivery schedules.
-We had inventory turnover days of 165 days, 194 days and 202 days in Fiscal 2022, Fiscal 2023 and Fiscal 2024, respectively.
+We had inventory turnover days of 165 days, 194 days 202 days and 447 in Fiscal 2022, Fiscal 2023 and Fiscal 2024 and for period December 31, 2024 respectively.
+The Inventory for the period ended October 30, 2024, has been increased due to order received, however, deliveries are pending.
+We expect 180 days as inventory turnover days for FY2025.
 We are making efforts to improve our inventory turnover days and expect the same to be around 180 days in Fiscal 2025 and Fiscal 2026.
-Current Lia bilities 1 Trade payables Over the past few years, there was an increase in the payment cycle to vendors.
+Current L Liabilities 1 Trade Payables Over the past few years, there was an increase in the payment cycle to vendors.
 This led to an increase in trade payables leading to a lesser working capital requirement.
-We had creditors payment cycle of 106 days, 129 days and 213 days in Fiscal 2022, Fiscal 2023 and Fiscal 2024, respectively.
+We had creditors payment cycle of 106 days, 129 days, 213 days and 147 days in Fiscal 2022, Fiscal 2023, Fiscal 2024 and for period December 31, 2024 respectively.
 However, we expect our creditors payments days to be reduced to 120 days for Fiscal 2025 and Fiscal 2026, resulting in an expansion of the working capital needed.
 Primarily, quicker settlements enable us to leverage cash discounts from suppliers, enhancing our profitability.
 Additionally, prompt payments empower us to negotiate more favourable terms and prices, fostering stronger supplier relations and bolstering our bottom line.
 Furthermore, many of our purchases rely on imported supplies, often necessitating advance payments.
 Timely settlements not only solidify our long-term relationships with suppliers but also ensure the continuity of our supply chain.
 By shortening our payables cycle, we're not only improving financial stability but also fortifying relationships with suppliers and securing advantageous deals for our Company's growth.